soruly/trace.moe/docs/README.md

 # trace.moe API Docs

-This API is still under development.
-Make sure you stay up-to-date with me and this project.
+This API is always under development.
+Please stay up-to-date with this project via Discord or Patreon, and <a href="https://www.patreon.com/soruly">donate</a> <ExternalLinkIcon /> to support this project!

 ## Search